Dettori to miss July Cup bid because of whip ban

-Frankie Dettori: Jockey to miss July Cup bid due to Royal Ascot whip ban
+Frankie Dettori: Jockey to miss July Cup bid because of Royal Ascot whip ban

 Last updated on .From the section Horse Racing

-Frankie Dettori's bid to win every top-level Group One race in Britain has been scuppered after a whip ban which rules him out of the July Cup
+Frankie Dettori's bid to win every top-level Group One race in Britain has been scuppered by a whip ban which rules him out of the July Cup.

 The 52-year-old Italian, who retires later this year, has been suspended for eight days for using the whip once over the limit on Inspiral at Royal Ascot.